 The Financial Aid Program at Kaua'i Community College provides financial assistance to students who would not be able to attend college without such assistance.
 This assistance helps to supplement the expected contribution of a family or individual in meeting the cost of education.
 All funds are distributed in accordance with federal, state and institutional policies.
-To insure consistency and equity in the awarding of aid to students, we encourage completion of the Free Application for Federal Student Assistance (FAFSA) by April 1, the priority deadline.
+To insure consistency and equity in the awarding of aid to students, we encourage completion of the Free Application for Federal Student Assistance (FAFSA) by March 1, the priority deadline.
 All financial aid programs are subject to change due to legislative action.

-Food Services 245-8243 (Cafeteria) 245-8365
+Food Services 245-8243 (Cafeteria) kauccdr@hawaii.edu (Dining Room Reservations)

-The KCC Cafeteria serves as an instructional facility for students in the Culinary Arts program.
+The KCC Cafeteria and Culinary Arts Restaurant serves as an instructional facility for students in the Culinary Arts Program.
 During the course of training, students produce a wide variety of lunch items.
-Facilities are open to the public.
+Both facilities are open to the public.
 The Cafeteria is open in both the fall and spring semesters.
-The Dining Room is open during the fall semester for 12 weeks and during the spring semester for 6 weeks.
-Call 245-8365 for information and (Dining Room Reservations) reservations.
+The Culinary Arts Restaurant is open for lunch service during the fall semester for 12 weeks, and 6 weeks during the spring semester.
+Email kauccdr@hawaii.edu for information on the Culinary Arts Restaurant.
+For information on the Culinary Arts Program, contact Program Coordinator Martina Hilldorfer at 808-245-8265 or hilldorf@ hawaii.edu.